

 For guidance on seeking permissions, please email the Copyright Librarian.

-Including full text publications in your thesis
+Including publications in your thesis

 Publisher

-Article version that can be included
+Article version that can be included in thesis

-Notes
+Notes / conditions

 American Psychological Association